oldmud0/tsuserver3/README.md

 # tsuserver3

 A Python-based server for Attorney Online Vidya.
+If you simply wish to make a (vanilla) server, use the [official version of tsuserver3](https://github.com/AttorneyOnline/tsuserver3) instead.

 Requires Python 3.6+ and PyYAML.